 Fanny is, as it were, the patron saint (or perhaps, goddess) of petanque.

-And this is why, everywhere boules is played in France, a painting or a poster, or a sculpture of stone or pottery, of Fanny is proudly displayed… …ready to be kissed, in public, by the unlucky (malheureux) losers.
+And that is why wherever boules is played in France, a painting or a poster or a sculpture of stone or pottery is proudly displayed… …ready to be kissed, in public, by the unlucky (malheureux) losers.

 “Malheureux aux jeux.
 Heureux en amour.”

-Often the losers have to buy drinks for the winning team, giving us the expression “Fanny paie à boire” — “Fanny’s buying the drinks!”
+Often the losers have to buy drinks for the winning team— “Fanny paie à boire” — “Fanny’s buying the drinks!”